discordeno/discordeno/website/docs/examples/reactionroles.md

 Nice, so we now have our basic command, `/roles` ready.
 Next, we should prepare our `/roles reactions` subcommand here.

-To do this we need to tell discord that this `/roles` command has some options, to do this we can add an `options` array, inside we can add the `reactions` subcommand, this will require us to add a name, a description and a type, for the type we will use
+To do this we need to tell Discord that this `/roles` command has some options, to do this we can add an `options` array, inside of which we can add the `reactions` subcommand, this will require us to add a name, a description and a type.
+To make Discord create a group of subcommands named `reactions`, we will use `ApplicationCommandOptionTypes.SubCommandGroup` as type.
-`ApplicationCommandOptionTypes.SubCommandGroup` to tell discord to create a group of subcommands named `reactions`.

 Commands can be

-- A command without subcommands / subcommands groups
+- Without subcommands / subcommand groups
-- A command with subcommands, but not subcommands groups
+- With subcommands, but not subcommand groups
-- A command with subcommands group that have subcommands
+- With subcommand groups that have subcommands

-Discord however has a few rules in how we can declare our subcommands
+Discord however has a few rules on how we can declare our subcommands

-- You can only have groups only 1 level deep, so having a subcommand group inside a subcommand group is not allowed.
+- Groups can only be 1 in depth, so having a subcommand group inside a subcommand group is not allowed.
-- Subcommands can't have subcommands groups as child, only subcommands groups can have subcommands as child
+- Subcommands can't have subcommand groups as child, only subcommand groups can have subcommands as children
 - If you add a subcommand/subcommand group you can not longer use the top-level command, so you can't run the `/roles` command

-For more information on what discord find valid for subcommands you can refer to the [official discord documentation](https://discord.com/developers/docs/interactions/application-commands#subcommands-and-subcommand-groups)
+For more information on what Discord considers valid for subcommands you can refer to the [official Discord documentation](https://discord.com/developers/docs/interactions/application-commands#subcommands-and-subcommand-groups)

 ```ts
 export const command: CreateApplicationCommand = {